msawczyn/EFDesigner/docs/Properties.md

 ## Removing a Property

-To remove a property, simply select it and hit the Delete key.
+To remove a property, simply select it (on the designer or the Model Explorer) and hit the Delete key.
 It will be removed from the model completely without confirmation.

 ## Property Properties